g-freire/usp-research-dsa-ant24/README.md

 ## Usage
-Run the microservices at your private network or at your prefered cloud provider.
+Run the microservices on your private network or at your preferred cloud provider.

-Migrate and seed the Schema located at api-rest/migration/000001_create_ddl.up.sql at your prefered private/public cloud database.
+Migrate and seed the Schema located at api-rest/migration/000001_create_ddl.up.sql at your preferred private/public cloud database.

-Kubernetes assets can be found at the config folder.
+Kubernetes assets can be found in the config folder.

-Load tester tool and scripts can be found at load-test folder.
+Load tester tool and scripts can be found in the load-test folder.

 ## Contribution